DHTMLX/docs-kanban/docs/howtos.md

 ---
 sidebar_label: How-tos
 title: JavaScript Kanban How-Tos
-description: You can explore the How-tos page of DHTMLX JavaScript Kanban library in the documentation Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Kanban.
+description: You can explore the How-tos page of DHTMLX JavaScript Kanban library in the documentation.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Kanban.
 ---

 # How-tos

-This page provides all the information that you need to configure JavaScript Kanban.
-If you are interested in detailed information about the working principles behind Kanban, refer to the corresponding sections below.
+This page provides a full-fledged reference about initializing, configuring, customizing and working with JavaScript Kanban.

 ## Basic principles